vietantran1215/problem-solving/src/solve-me-first/README.md

 # Solve me first

-Complete the function `solveMeFirst` to compute the sum of two integers.
+Complete the function `solveMeFirst` to compute the sum of two positive integers.

 ### Example
 a = 7, b = 3